Cao Yongjing: Beijing Guoan

 On 9 February 2021, Cao joined city rivals Beijing Guoan on a free transfer following the disbandment of Beijing Renhe, and was given the number 37 shirt.
 On 24 April 2021, he made his debut in the opening league game against Shanghai Shenhua that ended in a 2-1 defeat.
 On 4 January 2022, he scored his first goal for the club in the final league game of the season against Shenzhen F.C. in a 1-0 victory.

 Loan to Changchun Yatai

 On 7 April 2023, Cao joined fellow Chinese Super League club Changchun Yatai on loan for the 2023 season.
 On 15 April 2023, he made his debut for Yatai in a 2-0 away win against Zhejiang Professional.
 On 14 May 2023, he scored his first goal for the club in a 2-2 away draw against Chengdu Rongcheng.

-Return to Beijing Guoan and National Team Selection
+Return from loan

-After returning to Guoan following a loan spell at Yatai, Cao reached his career peak during the 2024 season, where he scored a career-high 8 goals in only 15 appearances, which paved his way into being selected by the national team.
+After returning to Guoan following a loan spell at Yatai, Cao reached a career peak during the 2024 season, where he scored a career-high 8 goals in only 15 appearances.